Write Well and Prosper

 Mary Hadar, longtime Washington Post editor

-"Words' Worth is a valuable tool for the beginning feature writer; an excellent refresher course for the experienced one."
+"Words' Worth: Write Well And Prosper, is a valuable tool for the beginning feature writer; and an excellent refresher course for the experienced one."

 David Rubin, Professor and Dean Emeritus, S.I.
 Newhouse School of Public Communications, Syracuse University